flimflam-austin/hugo-cms-test/content/quick_reads/20200407-children-and-covid/index.md

       the new coronavirus impacts our children.
     _key: d8702c0c146a
   - order: 1
+    useCheckmark: false
-    body: "## The Basics\n\nPreliminary analysis by the CDC covers COVID-19 data for a roughly 6-week period from mid-February to April.\n\nOut of nearly 150,000 cases, **less than 2%**\_children or teens under 18 years old (2,572 patients).\n\nThree children with COVID-19 died.
+    body: "## The Basics\n\nPreliminary analysis by the CDC covers COVID-19 data for a roughly 6-week period from mid-February to April.\n\nOut of nearly 150,000 cases,**less than 2%**\_children or teens under 18 years old (2,572 patients).\n\nThree children with COVID-19 died.
 Investigation still ongoing to confirm COVID-19 as the specific cause of death."
     _key: bb7d456641e1
   - order: 2
+    useCheckmark: false
     body: >-
       ## The Data To Note